tc39/notes/es7/2015-11/nov-18.md

 BT: related to have local case insensitivity.

-YK: multiline may be useful, one can imagine several such scenarios … heredoc
+YK: multiline may be useful, one can imagine several such scenarios ... heredoc

-BT: pearl regexp, has (?=m…) which limits what can be put inside.
+BT: pearl regexp, has (?=m...) which limits what can be put inside.

-WH: I’d prefer that this be lexically scoped as well.
+WH: I'd prefer that this be lexically scoped as well.

-WH: I’m ok with it for the i and m flags.
-I’m definitely not ok with it for the x and u flags.
+WH: I'm ok with it for the i and m flags.
+I'm definitely not ok with it for the x and u flags.

 YK: what about U

-BT: likely can’t do, as it changes the lexer.
+BT: likely can't do, as it changes the lexer.

 DE: what does G mean for a range

-YK: Some flags don’t work contextually, and because of this should we invent something new?
+YK: Some flags don't work contextually, and because of this should we invent something new?
 That would seem unfortunate

-BT: interpolation + regexp helpers with …
+BT: interpolation + regexp helpers with ...

 YK: this clears up my composition/algebra question from earlier

 DD: this is compelling to me, it enables further composition

 WH: Scoping: If mode switches are block scoped, template substitutions work ok.
-If mode switches take effect until they’re turned off, then you get trouble with mode switches leaking out of inner substitutions:
+If mode switches take effect until they're turned off, then you get trouble with mode switches leaking out of inner substitutions:
     `abc${foo}*def`
     where foo is /xy(?i)z/
     would then turn on the i flag for the def in the outer pattern, which is bad.

-WH: But the block scoped one wouldn’t be an issue.
+WH: But the block scoped one wouldn't be an issue.

 ?: What if foo is /xyz/i ?